Skip to content

 ctxloom reads the raw JSONL transcript from disk and uses a separate LLM (default: Haiku) to distill it - operating outside your exhausted context window.

-ctxloom includes built-in commands:
+ctxloom includes a built-in command:

 How It Works